temporal-community/temporal-ai-agent/README.md

 ## Development

-To contribute to this project, see the [CONTRIBUTING.md](CONTRIBUTING.md).
+To contribute to this project, see [CONTRIBUTING.md](CONTRIBUTING.md).

 Start the Temporal Server and API server, see [setup](SETUP.md)